fogies/aws-infrastructure-migraine/README.md

 - To ensure all dependencies are current (i.e., match all `Pipfile.lock`):

   ```
-  invoke depend.install.all
+  invoke depend.install.all   # Install all dependencies.
   ```

 - To install a new dependency, or to update versions of all dependencies, first edit `Pipfile`, then update `Pipfile.lock`, then install the new dependencies.

   ```
-  invoke depend.update.all
+  invoke depend.install.all   # Install all dependencies.
-  invoke depend.install.all
+  invoke depend.update.all    # Update all dependencies.
   ```

 ## Providing Secrets